 Resources cited for Backlinks

-Local SEO tends to focus on businesses who serve a specific geographical area.
-Ideally, you will already have a website but if not then you can still implement a lot of the on-site strategies in this guide while building your site.
+Local SEO is for businesses who serve a specific geographical area.
+Ideally, you will already have a website, but if not - you can still implement a lot of the on-site strategies in this guide while building your site.

 What kind of hat do you wear?

 You may have heard of the terms white hat, black hat or even grey hat within the SEO community.
-To quickly summarise what they mean in case you are unaware:
+To quickly summarise what they mean in case you don't know:

 • White hat comprises of clean tactics, completely within Google guidelines.
 It employs creative content marketing and link building strategies to earn traffic and links from other sites.